ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/nfc/NDEF.md

 ### NDEF API

-We provide API to construct and parse NDEF messages which is the common data format exchange for NFC messages.
+Mbed OS provide this API to construct and parse NDEF messages, which is the common data format exchange for NFC messages.

-A NDEF message is a collection of separate NDEF records where each of these records is defined by a type such as URI, Mime, Text that identifies what is contained in the record and a payload.
+An NDEF message is a collection of separate NDEF records.
+Each of these records is defined by a type, such as URI, Mime and Text, that identifies a payload and what the record contains.

 #### Parsing

 The class `mbed::nfc::ndef::MessageParser` parses a buffer of data in input and produces parsing events that are forwarded to its delegate.
-To help developers we offer a more integrated parser (`mbed::nfc::ndef::common::SimpleMessageParser`) that parses well known NFC types records such as Text, URI or Mime records and produces usable objects out of the box.
+To help you, we offer a more integrated parser (`mbed::nfc::ndef::common::SimpleMessageParser`) that parses well known NFC types records, such as Text, URI or Mime records, and produces usable objects out of the box.

 ```
 #include "nfc/ndef/common/SimpleMessageParser.h"